 CVE-2026-8251: Denial of Service in Open5GS

-CVE-2026-8251 is a medium severity vulnerability in Open5GS versions up to 2.
-7. 7 affecting the SMF component's function update_authorized_pcc_rule_and_qos.
-It allows a remote attacker to cause a denial of service by manipulating this function.
-The vulnerability has a CVSS 4.
-0 base score of 5.
-3, indicating a medium impact.
-Although the issue was reported early, the Open5GS project has not yet responded or released a patch.
-No official remediation or fix is currently available, and no known exploits are reported in the wild.
+CVE-2026-8251 is a medium severity vulnerability in Open5GS versions up to 2.7.7 affecting the SMF component's function update_authorized_pcc_rule_and_qos.
+This flaw allows a remote attacker to cause a denial of service by manipulating this function.
+The vulnerability has a CVSS 4.0 base score of 5.3 and an exploit has been publicly disclosed.
+The Open5GS project has been informed but has not yet responded or issued a patch.
+No official remediation or patch is currently available.

 AI Analysis